 With over 600 million Chinese on QZone, you really can’t afford not to incorporate this multi-functional blogging platform.
 This will mostly be your second home in China because of its friendly interface.

 The main reason for the surge in its popularity was the ban on Facebook in the country.
-The current status of the once Social media giant is not very good as it failed to make the switch to Mobile.
+The current status of the once Social media giant is not very good as it failed to switch to Mobile.
 People have slowly moved off the platform, but at its time, it was massively popular.

 RenRen’s color scheme, design, and even the logo were similar to Facebook.
 Many believed the company was in some way affiliated to the social media giants from the west.